Instructions Also Included for How to Prewash!

-- Place the fabric in a ingerie bag or pillowcase.
+- Place the fabric in a lingerie bag or pillowcase.

 - Fill the washer to the max so the fabric can’t move around a lot.

-- Rather than run the fabric through a full wash cycle, fill the washer, turn if off and let the fabric soak, then run the spin cycle.
+- Rather than run the fabric through a full wash cycle, fill the washer, turn it off and let the fabric soak, then run the spin cycle.

 Some of those may work better for you than others so experiment until you find the method you like best.
 Or, simply accept that there will be strings and tear or cut them off once the fabric comes out of the wash.

 You’ll find an interesting discussion with additional insights about dealing with tangles in this thread from Quilting Board.